nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3b.
-If the index is out of range, that is a non-positive number or greater than the number of tasks assigned to that person.
+If the index given is out of range, that is, it is a non-positive number, or greater than the number of tasks assigned to that person.

    * 3b1.
 TAPA shows an error message.